 Day 3 – Ordubad

-The second largest city in the country has a village-like atmosphere and a pretty cool medieval old city with very old buildings that, somehow, reminds me of some mountain villages in Europe, but a little more decadent.
+The second-largest city in the country has a village-like atmosphere and a pretty cool old medieval town with ancient buildings that, somehow, reminds me of some mountain villages in Europe but a little more decadent.

 Things To Do In Ordubad

 Abandoned Silk Factory – The city center is dominated by a half-ruined building used to be a silk factory during the Soviet Union.
 You can still see some communist signboards and, inside the building, they have built an underground boxing school.
 I was invited in by the boxing coach, and they were all very excited to see me there.

 The red-tile beautiful building from the city center is now a historical and ethnographic museum.